Explore the secrets of this wealthy neighborhood by wandering through its streets eating, drinking and doing just like a local would.

 Largo Benedetto Marcello, 220

 Speaking of recently-opened eateries, there is one newcomer that is on everyone’s lips at the moment: Ristorante Cugino.
-Set in the lavishly new Hoxton Hotel, this restaurant is perfect for those hunting for a difference from the traditional Italian fare.
+Set in the lavishly new Hoxton, Rome, this restaurant is perfect for those hunting for a difference from the traditional Italian fare.
 For breakfast expect omelettes and pancakes and for lunch do not miss out on the pizzette or the bagels.
 Their all-day menu is equally impressive and includes mac ‘n’ cheese and quesadillas.
-What’s more, the restaurant has a collaboration with Testaccio hotspot Marigold, whose avocado toast and special coffee blend can be seen on the breakfast and weekend brunch menu.
+What’s more, avocado toast and special coffee blend can be seen on the breakfast and weekend brunch menu.
 It is worth a visit.

 Via Liegi, 53